x

 Ability Haste

-This guide is built around this mantra.
+This guide is built around this priority list.

-Take note this means you won't necessarily have a lot of early-mid burst damage.
+Take note this means you won't necessarily have a lot of early-to-mid burst damage.
 But this is okay because AP Kog is a sustained damage champion!
 Always remember this.
 You will often get comments like "you don't do any damage."
-This is because it is extremely easy to overlook sustained damage compared to burst damage.
+This is because it is easy to overlook sustained damage compared to burst damage.
+So don't focus on the comments and instead focus on your aim.

 Skill Order